sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 - Generally, after a transformation, vectors get deviated fom their own original spans.
 However, sometimes the vectors do maintain their original span even after ttansformation.
 Such vectors are termed as ‘Eigenvectors’.
 - The factor by which an eigenvector or eigenvalue is stretched or squished during its transformation, is termd as its ‘eigenvalue’.
 A negative eigenvalue suggests that the vector gets flipped after the transformation.
-- For example, if we find an eigenvector for somekind of 3-D rotation, then wecan infer that the eigenvector is the axis of rotation and its eigenvalue is 1 (as rotation doesn’t stretch or squish vectors).
+- For example, if we find an eigenvector for somekind of 3-D rotation, then we can infer that the eigenvector is the axis of rotation and its eigenvalue is 1 (as rotation doesn’t stretch or squish vectors).
 - Hence, we get the relation :

 ![Fig. 63](Linear%20Algebra%207b2ecec57ba24509bdd0f099c8067e7b/Screenshot_from_2024-07-01_22-58-40.png)